 Many groups of farmers adopted the cooperative principle to make dairying a leading industry in Wisconsin.

 Location.
-45° Touch for map.
+45° 34.227′ N, 92° 29.338′ W. Marker is in Luck, Wisconsin, in Polk County.
+Marker is on State Highway 35 0.4 miles south of 1st Avenue (State Highway 48), on the right when traveling south.
 Marker is just north of 250th Avenue (County Highway N) at a paved highway pull-off drive.
+Touch for map.
 Marker is in this post office area: Luck WI 54853, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 14 miles of this marker, measured as the crow flies.
 First Danish Seminary (approx. one mile away); The Battle of St. Croix Falls (approx. 12˝ miles away); St. Croix Falls Lions Park (approx. 12˝ miles away); Where are the Falls? (approx. 13.1 miles away); Gaylord Nelson (approx. 13.1 miles away); Saint Croix Falls Hydroelectric Project (approx. 13.2 miles away in Minnesota); River Spirit (approx. 13.3 miles away); Thompson–Boughton Mill (approx. 13.3 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on December 21, 2008, by Keith L of Wisconsin Rapids, Wisconsin.
-This page has been viewed 790 times since then and 4 times this year.
+It was originally submitted on December 21, 2008, by Keith L of Wisconsin Rapids, Wisconsin.
+This page has been viewed 988 times since then and 29 times this year.
 Photos: 1. submitted on December 21, 2008, by Keith L of Wisconsin Rapids, Wisconsin.
 2. submitted on September 13, 2013, by Paul Fehrenbach of Germantown, Wisconsin.
 3. submitted on December 21, 2008, by Keith L of Wisconsin Rapids, Wisconsin.
 4. submitted on September 13, 2013, by Paul Fehrenbach of Germantown, Wisconsin. • Bill Pfingsten was the editor who published this page.